pytools4dart/pytools4dart/README.md

 python setup.py install
 ```

 DART paths have to be configured with method `configure`.
-These lines must be executed outside `pytools4dartMTD`,
+These lines must be executed outside `pytools4dartMTD`
-directory, thus run python from another directory.
+directory, otherwise it would import the , thus run python from another directory.

 ```python
 import pytools4dart as ptd